RalphBacon/MP3-Player-DFPlayer/README.md

 STOP!
 READ THIS IF YOU VALUE YOUR MP3 PLAYER MODULE
 ---------------------------------------------------

 The RX and TX from the Arduino Uno or Nano will be 5V and will damage the MP3 player which requires 3.3V on these pins.
-Connect a 1K and 2K resistor like this:
+Connect a 1K and 2K resistor like this (see the 20160612_200645.jpg file in this repository)

 Arduino TX >------- 1K -----------> RX MP3 Player
                                    |
                                    |
                                   2K
                                    |
                                    |
                                   GND

 Arduino RX <------- 1K -----------< TX MP3 Player
 							 |